spacekookie/luaenv/README.md

 # LUAENV

 Like RVM but for lua.
-Like [vert](https://github.com/aconbere/vert) but it sooo much cooler\*.
+Or [vert](https://github.com/aconbere/vert) but soooooooo much cooler\*.
 You can either set your default lua version to something other than what your distribution has set or create local `piles` that only have specific dependencies installed for development.

-In this article `luaenv` and `pile` are used interchangably.
-They mean the same thing.
-An environment for lua stuff.
+A lua `env` is also called a `pile`.
+Because...ya know.
+It's a `pile` of `rocks`. *rimshot*

 ### Basics

-Packages (rocks) will be installed under `~/.local/share/lua/<version>/?.lua` by default.

-You can create a "pile" (environment) that will install packages into `~/.local/share/luaenv/<pile_name>@<version>/?.lua`

-By default the luaenv path will be set to the default + the main luaenv directory under `~/.local/share/lua/<version>`
+When you use `luarocks --local` packages get installed under `~/.luarocks`.
+With luaenv you can change that even if you don't want to use an env for a single project only.
+When setup correctly luaenv creates a new env for each lua version installed under `~/.local/share/luaenv/vanilla/<version>/` that you can switch to easily with `luaenv switch <version>`.
+Include that command in your `shellrc` if you like.

+On the other hand you can create a new env to install packages into under `~/.local/share/luaenv/<pile_name>@<version>/` or locally in whatever directory you desire.
+If there is both a "local" and "global" env the local one will take precedence.

 luaenv currently only supports the [fish](https://fishshell.org) shell

 ### Tools available

-- `luaenv` is the main luaenv cli tool.
-It creates, deletes, modifies and switches environments.
-See the wiki for more documentation.
+`luaenv` is the core cli tool which gives you access to a variety of functions.
+It's written entirely in fish which makes it immune to accidentally setting a bad lua path and requires you to have *no* dependencies besides the shell itself.

+Functions available are

+ - `create` creates new luaenvs with options
+ - `destroy` destroys existing luaenvs
+ - `lua` switches to the default env with the provided version
+ - `use` uses an existing luaenv
+ - `stop` stop using the current env.
+Is ignored if no env is currently in use
- - `workon` utility script that switches to a luaenv and `cd` into it's project directory
+ - `workon` like `use` but changes into the registered work directory
+ - `ls` lists all globally installed envs

 Tools like lua, luajit, luarocks, etc are symlinked into the user path in a way that they shadow the system defaults.